CottageLabs/FeatureMap/README.md

 Therefore your entity might have a names like:

-* Homepage:Page - the homepage of your webapp, which is a kind of `Page`
+* `Homepage:Page` - the homepage of your webapp, which is a kind of `Page`; you might put that in an HTML page or a page template
-* Login:Feature - the login capability for your site, which is a kind of `Feature`
+* `Login:Feature` - the login capability for your site, which is a kind of `Feature`; you might put that in the HTML page and/or in the handler for logins

 3. **Entity Types**